freeranger/react-bootstrap-tabs/README.md

-# React Bootstrap 4 Tabs
+# React Tabs component using Bootstrap 4

 This is a react component to render tabs using <a href="http://v4-alpha.getbootstrap.com/">Bootstrap 4</a> classes.
 You should have Bootstrap 4 installed already in your app.